 - Having education apps up and running

 - Following some official learning sites for teaching and studying

 In a diverse environment where students of different cultural backgrounds are present, teaching can become challenging as all students may not be equal receptors of educational content.

 Culturally inclusive teaching links the content with students’ cultures.
-As a teacher, start by knowing your students, their cultural background and about a brief information of their culture.
+As a teacher, start by knowing your students, their cultural background, and about brief information of their culture.
 Then try to link your study content with their culture through examples and exercise.
 This way they learn better.

-Service learning associates students with society and its needs.
-Students learn about being an active and responsible citizen.
+Service-learning associates students with society and its needs.
+Students learn about being active and responsible citizens.